 July 2025 was mostly dry and very hot and with ground that was really dry, hard and full of flints, digging was a very slow and laborious process.

+We cleared a 15 x 6 metre area, but then concentrated in the middle of the trench.
 There appeared to be a possible flint surface across the central areas of the trench and in order to determine what might be causing the features apparent in the resistivity, we dug slots across the trench through the flinty layer and discovered potential ditches cut in to the reddish coloured natural clay.
 A single post hole was also revealed in the southern part of the trench.